 Below you can see the following comparisons:

-- Example 1: Peeled Red Gala apples, usweetened applesauce.
+- Example 1: Peeled Red Gala apples, applesauce.
 Chunky.
-Best for granola and to serve as dessert with ice cream.
+Best apples for granola and to serve as dessert with ice cream.

-- Example 3: Unpeeled mix of 2 Red Gala Apples and 1 Green Apple, unsweetened applesauce.
+- Example 3: Unpeeled mix of 2 Red Gala Apples and 1 Green Apple, applesauce.
 Chunky.
-Best if you like tart applesauce.
+Best if you like it tart.
 Best for granola, and overnight oats.